-OMIG has undergone extensive review and evaluation of the current Medicaid data systems and programs to determine stability, interface, and access issues in order to develop a comprehensive fraud detection program.
-The development of the new Medicaid Management Information System (MMIS), the new Eligibility and Enrollment Framework (EEF), and the continued development of Enterprise Data Warehouse (EDW) are critical for providing appropriate data for the EMFAD program.
+OMIG has undergone extensive review and evaluation of the current Medicaid data systems and programs to determine stability, interface, and access issues to develop a comprehensive fraud detection program.
+The development of the Medicaid Management Information System (MMIS), the Eligibility and Enrollment Framework (EEF), continued development of Enterprise Data Warehouse (EDW), and the Electronic Visit Verification system (EVV) are critical for providing appropriate data for the EMFAD program.